SoftUni-Internal/interactive-content/EN/00-Defining-Classes/07-Summary.md

 }
 ```

-- Constructors are special methods, used to initialize objects
+- Constructors are special methods used to initialize objects
     - constructors are invoked when creating new class instances
     - they set the object's initial state